orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

-`.self`: What is our current position? (can dynamically change) - "Moving an abstraction layer lower - what's inside?"

 `.initial/.terminal`
 - .initial/.terminal could be seen as a part of .self, but you can only say that if you can make it separable.
 (So .self ignores it, hence it's different.)
 - If no terminal - .self or .terminal